 Investment income earned in a LIF is not taxable as long as it remains in the fund.Amounts withdrawn are taxable.
 (LIF)

 - the combined total deposits that are jointly held by you (joint deposits)

-- amounts deposited and reserved for property taxes (including school and municipal taxes) on a mortgage when received by an authorized deposit institution
+- The amounts deposited and set aside for the payment of property taxes (including school and municipal taxes) when received by an authorized deposit institution for a mortgaged property.

 Documentation and tools

 - Your deposits are protected.
 That's a guarantee! (pdf - 790 KB)This link will open in a new windowUpdated on 12 August 2019

 - Deposit Insurance in Québec 1967 to 2017 (pdf - 3 MB)This link will open in a new windowUpdated on 12 October 2017